 Holiday Storage & Cleanup: Tips for Storing Holiday Cheer 'Til Next Year

 The presents have been opened, the pies have been finished and the eggnog is all but expired.
 Nothing makes a holiday hangover worse than the thought of cleaning up after the festivities.
 But, taking a few steps before and after the seasonal celebrations can save you time, money and energy in the long run.
-Here are 7 tips on making holiday cleanup and storage easier on yourself.
+Here are some tips on making holiday cleanup and storage easier on yourself.

 Carve Out a Christmas Corner